INTMaxMood/git-multiclone/README.md

 ### User repositories

-**Gitpunk** allows you to download selected or all repositories of any user registered on the github site.
+**Gitpunk** allows you to download **selected** or **all** repositories of any user registered on the github.
 User repositories can be viewed from the browser level by selecting:

 ![gitpunk_output](doc/img/gitpunk_output_01.png)

 ### User starred repositories

-In addition, this tool allows you to download any repository marked with an asterisk.
+In addition, this tool allows you to download any repository marked with an **start**.
 From the user's account level, you can view such repositories by going to:

 ![gitpunk_output](doc/img/gitpunk_output_02.png)